Exchange student attends high school from start to Finnish

 Mathias Weckstrom (left) enjoys lunch because it’s time he gets to spend with his friends.

-by Christina Howie, Staff Writer
+by Christina Howie, Copy Editor

 Every new school year, Glen Rock High School welcomes new students with open arms.
 This year, the Class of 2016 greeted Glen Rock High School junior Mathias Weckstrom.
 Weckstrom isn’t a typical new student.
 He is a foreign exchange student, joining our student body from Finland.